jtl06/BLT/README.md

 ## Roadmap
 - Finish Readme
-- Example data and demo
-- 3D printed enclosure for sensor
+- Linux Sidecar for data handling
-- Composite USB
 - Custom PCB for manufacturing
 - Switch to MCU/board with USB HS PHY support for 8khz polling rate